that you have taken the step to deal with your allergies, from dust mites and

 dust mite covers do not need to be washed

 before they are put on for the first time unless you just want to.
 None of the

 allergy covers we sell are treated with any antimicrobial products.
 Some

-customers prefer to vacuum the mattress but it is not necessary.
-Whatever is in
+to vacuum the mattress but it is not necessary.
+Whatever is in the bed or

 You will wash the pillow covers more often.
 We

 wash ours about ever 4 to 6 weeks.
 Just take them off and wash them when you